hendrik-weiler/htmldecorators/readme.md

 Inside of the decorated tag you need to write for decorators with @@ and variables with $$.
 Its possible that it dont work if theres just one @ or $.

+###### No decoration applier found

+If this message was shown in the log its possible you have to add @Init somewhere to enable internal decoration rendering.